 The Megabus, with intercity bus service to over 100 cities, has a stop directly across E. Main Street from Main Street Station.

 Main Street Station is currently served by Amtrak with two round trips daily.
-When the DC2RVA improvements are fully built there will eighteen round trips leaving Main Street Station daily.
+When the Transforming Rail in Virginia improvements are fully built there will eighteen round trips leaving Main Street Station daily.